fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 </tbody>
 </table>

-Notice the undefined value.
-This is the result of the second transform (since no value was found at the `petlist.goldfish` input path, undefined is returned.
+Notice the `undefined` value.
+This is the result of the second transform (since no value was found at the `petlist.goldfish` input path, `undefined` is returned.

-The different between this and the use of arrays in the previous sections is that in the previous section the array was used as _the value for a `transform` key_.
+The difference between this and the use of arrays in the previous sections is that in the previous section the array was used as _the value for a `transform` key_.
 When this is not the case, an array will be interpreted as a regular array as shown in the above example.

 ## Static inputs and nested transforms vs. reading from input model